Top 5 Things Not to Do When Building a Website

 5. Use Different Fonts in a Variety of Different Sizes

-In addition to simply just not looking good, it also provides for a poor user experience.
-Keep fonts and font families uniform throughout your site and use different sizes only when necessary (such as for H1 or H2 tags).
+In addition, to simply just not looking good, it also provides for a poor user experience.
+Keep fonts and font families uniform throughout your site.
+Use different sizes only when necessary (such as for H1 or H2 tags).
 Some quick tips to keep in mind:

-- If you’re using Arial as a font (for example), it’s not a good idea to use Verdana, Calibri, and Times New Roman as well.
+- If you’re using Arial as a font (for example), don’t use Verdana, Calibri, and Times New Roman as well.
 This doesn’t allow for a sense of cohesiveness and for everything to fit in together.

 - Even colors can be a problem if all else looks correct.
 Make sure you’re choosing the right colors on your page so that you maintain that feeling of uniformity.
 It’ll put a person’s mind more at ease.